 At the National Geospatial-Intelligence Agency, we are committed to strengthening the nation through our command of geospatial intelligence.
 A new campus, which is the largest federal investment project in the history of St. Louis, is vital to ensuring our long-term mission success.
 The new campus provides an opportunity to strengthen the framework for NGA’s long-standing relationship with the St. Louis region.

-For the latest news on this project, please visit Next NGA West's site .
+For the latest news on this project, please visit our Next NGA West webpage..

 Contact us as: email@example.com

 - Helps eligible small businesses develop qualifications and abilities to compete for prime contract and subcontract awards.
 The small businesses (protégés) partner with large businesses (mentors) to establish project-based agreements designed to meet NGA mission requirements.